raypeng/DGBDT/index.md

 likely be faster.
 Initial results show that hybrid reduces tree building time by 20% over GPU only when running on the [HIGGS Data Set](https://archive.ics.uci.edu/ml/datasets/HIGGS), which has 11 million samples.
-Both the GPU only and hybrid only implementation are improvmenets over a multi-core CPU implementation with 16 threads. likely be faster.
+Both the GPU only and hybrid only implementation are improvements over a multi-core CPU implementation with 16 threads. likely be faster.
 We are currently playing around with scheduling strategies (such as scheduling based on the size of the node we are woking with).
 Initial results show that hybrid reduces tree building time by 20%